 Access and update your information: Our Services give you the ability to access and update certain information about you from within the Service.
 For example, you can update your profile information within your profile settings and modify content that contains information about you using the editing tools associated with that content.

 Deactivate account: To deactivate your account, simply contact us via the in-app chat tool within the Service and we will process this for you.

 Delete your information: Our Services give you the ability to delete certain information about you from within the Service.
 For example, you can remove certain profile information within your profile settings.
 Please note, however, you cannot delete your email without deactivating your account.
 Also we may need to retain certain information for record keeping purposes, to complete transactions or to comply with our legal obligations.

 Opt out of communications: If you already receive emails from our mailing list and no longer wish to do so, just follow the “unsubscribe” instructions that appear in every email, or modify your settings when you’re logged in under the “my account” tab on the Site.
 Once your request has been processed, we will no longer send you any promotional emails but we will continue to send you operational emails, concerning, for example, a recent order or an important communication that we need to make to our users.
 If you miss receiving information about our products, services and offers, you can re-subscribe to our mailing list for promotional emails at any time.

 Children and privacy:

 Provenance does not direct or market any of our content specifically to children.
 Users of our Site are required to be at least 18 years old, and any user under 18 is not an authorised user.
 If we learn that we have inadvertently gathered Personally Identifiable Information from children under 13, we shall erase such information from our records and terminate the applicable account(s) promptly.

-To contact us, please email: [email protected].
+To contact us, please submit our contact form.